— Miranda Sawyer, The Observer, May 3rd, 2020

 What if you could glimpse into LGBTQ+ life from decades ago?

-The Log Books is a history of LGBTQ+ life in Britain as noted by volunteers at the helpline Switchboard.
+The Log Books is an award-winning history of LGBTQ+ life in Britain as noted by volunteers at the helpline Switchboard.
 Each episode of this stirring podcast centres around log book entries made by the volunteers who staffed the phones from the charity’s first day in 1974.